Concepts

 interface, and can therefore be used as a drop-in

 in kubebuilder managed projects.
-After creation, the reconciler has to be registered with the responsible controller-runtime manager instance by calling
+After creation, the reconciler can be registered with the responsible controller-runtime manager instance by calling

 package component